xcube-dev/xcube-server/README.md

 * Bug/Performance: ServiceContext.dataset_cache uses dataset names as ID, but actually, caching of *open* datasets should be based on *same* dataset sources, namely given the local file path or the remote URL
 * Feature: WMTS GetFeatureInfo
-* Feature: Add layer selector and time slider to OL demo client
+* Feature: Add time slider to OL demo client
 * Feature: Let users specify TileGrid in configuration
 * Bug/Performance: /xcube/wmts/1.0.0/WMTSCapabilities.xml is veeerry slow,
-  15 seconds for first call - investigate and e.g. cache.
+  due to ZARR data cube access on OTC, 15 seconds for first call - investigate and e.g. cache.
 * Bug/Performance: open datasets must be cached based on their paths, not the config identifier names.
   There may be different identifiers that have the same path!
 * Performance: After some period check if datasets haven't been used for a long time - close them and remove from cache.